 Chances are you have a basket already in your home that would be so much more useful if it were lined.
 I’ve had an unused basket like this one forever, and I’ve been thinking of lining it.
-Today I’m going to show you exactly how to make DIY Basket Liners for Round Baskets.
+Today I’m going to show you exactly how to make DIY Round Basket Liners.

 Wicker and woven baskets look cute, but they are not nice to clothes.
 I adore the look of industrial and wire baskets like these I see in my local shops, but what the heck would you do with them without a liner???
 Would someone please explain this to me?